 When I finally rose there was good news is in the air, the other piece of more important good news not involving me.
 There was cause to celebrate, this meant we’d wash the dog!
 I enjoy my breakfast and shared the first half of my dream with my friend S who had featured in it so heavily.
-I still don’t know where the pasty came from, but just from looking at it I knew it was a bad idea.
-What an odd dream.

 We spent the morning wandering through town enjoying the Bird King festival with its bountiful and magnificent costumes, returning to the hospital for lunch.
 There’s no way in hell I can take another heavy meal and our sandwiches made for a pleasant relief.

 We drove back to Le Cheylard, the route was interesting and the speed hurried.
 My stomach was not doing well, will it be me or the dog who’d be first to cave?
 We run to the bus stop, it was the wrong one so we hurriedly drove down to the next one to wait, no sign or timetable, just a yellow zigzag on the road.